BergelsonLab/EAFtoTXT/README.md

 ## Submission

-Please share with me a GitHub repo in which you have stored your code.
-I will be looking at your code style, commenting, tests, edge case handling, README clarity, etc. Your task should run successfully and be tidily documented in line with your current best ability.
-If you have the time, add tests for extra points (no test input included, so might need to create test files from the sample given).
+Please share with us a private GitHub repo with your code.
+We will be looking at your code style, commenting, edge case handling, README clarity, etc. Your task should run successfully and be tidily documented in line with your current best ability.

-Resourcefulness is a virtue!
-Feel free to use existing packages  that might make this task simpler.
-You may also find solutions posted for similar tasks—great!
-Just please clearly cite any code you re-use.

-Last but not least, I'd appreciate it if you kept your full revision history for this project in the Github repo.
-I won't go snooping deep into your history so don't be bashful.
-I just want to get a sense for how you chunk your commits and what your messages are like.
+While working on the assignment, feel free to look things up—Google, Stack Overflow, ChatGPT, whatever helps.
+Just make sure to drop a short comment in your code noting any external sources you draw on.
+We won’t deduct points for using these aids.